bottlerocket-os/bottlerocket/variants/README.md

 This variant is compatible with Kubernetes 1.21, 1.22, and 1.23 clusters.

+### vmware-k8s-1.22: VMware Kubernetes 1.22 node

+The [vmware-k8s-1.22](vmware-k8s-1.22/Cargo.toml) variant includes the packages needed to run a Kubernetes worker node as a VMware guest.
+It supports self-hosted clusters.

+This variant is compatible with Kubernetes 1.22, 1.23, and 1.24 clusters.

 ### metal-dev: Metal development build

 The [metal-dev](metal-dev/Cargo.toml) variant has useful packages for local development of the OS and is intended to run bare metal.